yjuwaheer/Your_Portfolio/README.md

 - Click `Add new site`
 - Select `Deploy manually`
 - Drag & drop your portfolio website folder and voila, you portfolio should be live

+`NOTE`: Initial load on Netlify can take a bit longer if the website has not been visited for some time.

 ---